spiceai/cookbook/hashed_partitioning/README.md

 # Hashed Partitioning with DuckDB

+Accelerate queries on terabyte and petabyte-scale datasets using hashed partitioning, which prunes irrelevant data during filters on categorical columns like IDs.

-Hashed partitioning divides data across partitions using a hash function for even distribution.
-It can reduce query latency for large datasets by reducing the volume of data required for processing a query.
-This cookbook demonstrates accelerating and querying data with Spice OSS using hashed partitioning.
+Hashed partitioning divides data into fixed buckets using a hash expression for even distribution.
+It can significantly improve query performance for large datasets by reducing the volume of data required when processing a query.
+It works well for unpredictable categorical data, such as location IDs in geospatial workloads, distinct from range partitioning suited to sequential fields like dates.

+This cookbook demonstrates accelerating and querying NYC taxi trip Parquet files from S3 using hashed partitioning with the `bucket` function and DuckDB acceleration.

 ## Step 1.
 Clone the repository and navigate to the Hashed Partitioning cookbook